Script Development / Thread Pool DFF.THREAD

 Added in version 3.3.1

-For IO-intensive processing (such as a large number of HTTP requests), the thread pool can be used to improve processing efficiency.
+For I/O-intensive processing (such as a large number of HTTP requests), the thread pool can be used to improve processing efficiency.

 DFF.THREAD.set_pool_size(...)

-Set the thread pool size (the default thread pool size is 5)
+Sets the thread pool size (the default thread pool size is 5)

 | Parameter | Type | Required / Default | Description |